mctools/mcpl/format_statsum.md

 **WARNING: This page concerns documentation for a future release of MCPL and is still being edited**

-The *stat:sum* convention for statistics in MCPL headers, allows the addition of custom statistics to the headers of MCPL files, with the values being combined through simple addition when files are merged.
-These values are encoded into MCPL header comment field in the form `stat:sum:<key>:<value>`, and the present page provides both a brief introduction to the subject, as well as more detailed description of the allowed syntax, software support, and guidelines for how to deal with stat:sum values various scenarios where MCPL files are filtered, merged, split, or otherwise edited.
+The *stat:sum* convention for statistics in MCPL headers, allows the addition of custom statistics to the headers of MCPL files.

+These values are encoded into MCPL header comment field in the form `stat:sum:<key>:<value>`, and the values are combined through simple addition when two or more MCPL files are merged.
+The present page provides both a brief introduction to these *stat:sum* entries, and after an introduction includes detailed descriptions of the syntax, software support, and guidelines for how to deal with stat:sum values in various scenarios where MCPL files are filtered, merged, split, or otherwise edited.

 # Introduction

 In short, the *stat:sum* convention brings an often-requested feature to MCPL: Statistics in the header which are automatically combined when files are merged!

 More specifically, *stat:sum* values are to be combined via simple addition when files are merged.
 Examples of such statistics could for instance be *"number of seed particles in simulation run"*, *"number of seconds of beam-time simulated"*, or *"number of proton collisions modelled"*.
+Note that this is not the same as the number of actual particles in the MCPL file, which could be either larger or smaller than the chosen statistics.
+But in general the number of particles in the MCPL file is expected to scale roughly linearly with the values of the *stat:sum* entries -- at least in the limit of large statistics.

-When inspecting MCPL files, the statistic parameters will show up as human-readable comments where the encoded value will usually be a non-negative finite floating point number (in some cases you might also see the special value *-1* which means *Not Available*).
+When inspecting MCPL files, the *stat:sum* entries will show up as human-readable comments where the encoded value will usually be a non-negative finite floating point number (in some cases you might also see the special value *-1* which means *Not Available*).
 Here is how it might look when using the `mcpltool` to inspect such a file:

 ```
   Custom meta data